HabanaAI/Model-References/TensorFlow/computer_vision/Resnets/resnet_keras/README.md

 * [Changelog](#changelog)

 ## Model Overview
-The ResNet Keras model is a modified version of the original model located in [TensorFlow model garden](https://github.com/tensorflow/models/tree/master/official/legacy/image_classification/resnet).
+The ResNet Keras model is a modified version of the original model located in [TensorFlow Model Garden](https://github.com/tensorflow/models/tree/master/official/legacy/image_classification/resnet).
 It uses a custom training loop, supports 50 layers and can work with both SGD and LARS optimizers.

 ## Setup
-Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html) to set up the environment including the `$PYTHON` environment variable.
+Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/GAUDI_Installation_Guide.html) to set up the environment including the `$PYTHON` environment variable.
+To achieve the best performance, please follow the methods outlined in the [Optimizing Training Platform guide](https://docs.habana.ai/en/latest/TensorFlow/Model_Optimization_TensorFlow/Optimization_Training_Platform.html).
-The guide will walk you through the process of setting up your system to run the model on Gaudi.
+The guides will walk you through the process of setting up your system to run the model on Gaudi.

 ### Training Data